orlamadden/personafy/README.md

 ### Wireframes

 I used Balsamiq to complete my wireframes as part of the design and planning process for this project.
 I usually use Adobe Illustrator to create my wireframes, but I enjoyed learning Balsamiq and using its pre-built components.
 I made minor changes throughout the development stage of the project, so my website looks slightly different than the wireframes based on user feedback as part of my development iteration process.
-The core concept is of the website is still there.
+The core concept of the website is still there.

 I opted to not create wireframes for tablet as in this case the tablet view is mirrored in mobile view.
-The business case for this website is that Personafy would be used by designers, developers and marketeers, so desktop view took priority as it is invisioned that it would be used in an office setting.
+The business case for this website is that Personafy would be used by designers, developers and marketeers in an office setting, so desktop view took priority.

 **Home page**